YichaoOU/HemTools/docs/content/Visualization/signal_plot.rst

-	                        add user-defined parameters to plotHeatmap (default: ) -u U                  upstream flanking length (default: 5000) -d D                  downstream flanking length (default: 5000) --commands_list COMMANDS_LIST
+	                        add user-defined parameters to plotHeatmap (default: ) -u U                  upstream flanking length (default: 5000) -d D                  downstream flanking length (default: 5000) --region_plot         By default, only the centers in bed files with extended regions are used.
-	                        not for end-user (default: None)
-	  --max_value MAX_VALUE
-	                        generally it is not used, only if you want to scale all plots into the same range (default: 9999) --min_value MIN_VALUE
-	                        generally it is not used, only if you want to scale all plots into the same range (default: 9999) --region_plot         By default, only the centers in bed files with extended regions are used.
 This option enables plotting signals on the given regions plus extended